 2. Vceoa 19x12x12 Inches Soft-Sided Cat Carrier

-The soft-sided design feels flexible and gentle, which can help calm anxious cats during travel.
-Mesh windows on multiple sides provide visibility and ventilation, while the removable fleece bed adds a cozy spot for your pet.
-The carrier includes both handles and a shoulder strap for easy carrying, and the base insert helps keep the shape steady.
+This carrier features a soft, flexible design that can help soothe anxious cats during travel.
+Mesh windows on several sides provide visibility and ventilation, while the removable fleece bed offers a cozy resting place.
+Both handles and a shoulder strap are included for easy carrying, and the base insert keeps the shape steady.

 What We Like: